-We live in Perth and it takes about two hours for us to drive from here to Inverness (near to the official NC500 start) so we had decided to pack the van up and drive up on the same day, essentially giving ourselves a two hour head start the next day.
+We live near Perth and it takes about two hours for us to drive from here to Inverness (near to the official NC500 start) so we had decided to pack the van up and drive up on the same day.
+This would essentially give us a two hour head start the next day.
 Perth is about one hour from Edinburgh and obviously has to be taken into account for driving straight from the depot up to Inverness.

 I have driven a similar size van for work this summer and I like the vantage point you get from being higher up than in a car.
 As passenger I enjoyed spotting plenty of heilan coos around the route.
 As the driver it is also a allows you to look further down the road to look for other vehicles/passing places.

 We hadn’t planned our trip within an inch of it’s life but we did work out some of the distances between places we would prefer to stop.